-At TM Forum’s Innovation InFocus in Texas this week, Frank Massoudian, Principal Architect, R&D System Engineering, and Edward Pershwitz, Principal R&D Tools Infrastructure Architect, both of Huawei will present the Catalyst project they led to help achieve test case standardization across the value fabric.
-Their joint article gives you some insight before their talk.
+At TM Forum’s Innovation InFocus in Texas, Frank Massoudian, Principal Architect, R&D System Engineering, and Edward Pershwitz, Principal R&D Tools Infrastructure Architect, both of Huawei presented the Catalyst project they led to help achieve test case standardization across the value fabric.
+Their joint article gives you some insight into their work.

 In virtualized/hybrid networks, operators are developing solutions alongside multiple vendors (a combination we call the value fabric) using ever-evolving standards.
 In this environment, verifying and integrating solutions is challenging and can involve: